brunoguilherme1/blueskypost/README.md

 frontend/src/styles.css
 ```

+The UI includes:

+* URL input
+* loading state while the pipeline runs
+* original Bluesky post card
+* post text, author, metrics, image, quoted post, and external link if available
+* explanation card next to the original post
+* error message if the backend fails

-During local development, the frontend runs on:
+In local development, the frontend runs on:

 ```text
 http://localhost:5173
 ```

-It calls the backend using:
+It calls the backend through:

 ```env
 VITE_API_URL=http://localhost:8080
 ```

-In production, the React build is served by FastAPI.
+In the Docker build, React is compiled into `frontend/dist` and served by FastAPI.

-### FastAPI backend
+### 2. FastAPI Backend

-The backend exposes the explanation pipeline through a REST API.
+The backend exposes the explanation pipeline through REST endpoints.

 Main file: